 Which trackers have these features?

-The Flex 2, Alta, Alta HR, Charge 2, Blaze and Ionic also contain a vibration motor, which allows it to vibrate when alarms are set to go off.
+The Flex 2, Ace, Alta, Alta HR, Charge 2, Versa and Ionic also contain a vibration motor, which allows it to vibrate when alarms are set to go off.

-The Charge 2, Blaze and Ionic boast an altimeter that measures stairs (or height) climbed.
+The Charge 2, Versa and Ionic boast an altimeter that measures stairs (or height) climbed.
 Despite its name the Alta does not include an altimeter.

 Heart rate monitor

-The Alta HR, Charge 2, Blaze and Ionic monitor your heart rate on your wrist.
+The Alta HR, Charge 2, Versa and Ionic monitor your heart rate on your wrist.
 They use Fitbit's PurePulse technology that gives continuous, automatic, wrist-based heart rate, plus simplified heart-rate zones.

 Caller ID and text messages

-The Charge 2, Alta, Alta HR, Blaze and Ionic will all show Caller ID when linked to a smartphone.
-All the wristbands except the Flex 2 also display text notifications on its display, and the Blaze and Ionic allow you to control your music from the touchscreen display.
+The Charge 2, Alta, Alta HR, Versa and Ionic will all show Caller ID when linked to a smartphone.
+All the wristbands except the Flex 2 also display text notifications on its display, and the Versa and Ionic allow you to control your music from the touchscreen display - each being able to store up to 300 songs on the watch.

 Automatic sport recognition